hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

     3 passing (37s)
     ```

-    After these tests are successful, it builds a container for the Pet Shop DApp and deploys it,
+    After these tests are successful, the script builds a container for the Pet Shop dapp and deploys it,
     binding it to port 3001 on your system.

     ```text